 This competition recognizes team who demonstrate innovative use of logistics and supply chain concepts in the analysis of the case.

 This award recognizes excellence in teaching logistics and supply chain.

-The Operations Research Division of IIE invites nominations for its annual national award recognizing excellence in teaching operations research.
+The Operations Research Division of IISE invites nominations for its annual national award recognizing excellence in teaching operations research.